Gelarehh/Stochastic-Game-for-Wireless-Network-Virtualization/README.md

   <img width="200" src="https://user-images.githubusercontent.com/66460485/132947621-188f319f-d2a8-4246-a9d0-7b8b9558f60f.png">
 </p>
 The best response of SP<sub>i</sub> to the policy Π<sub>-i</sub> of other SPs is represented by:

 <p align="center">
   <img width="300" src="https://user-images.githubusercontent.com/66460485/132947647-fed32042-d3ea-426f-929f-fe53cd757034.png">
 </p>
+We can split the stochastic game into two phases: current resource allocation (CurRA) game (i.e., the stage game at the current frame) and future resource allocation (FutRA) game (which is also a stochastic game starting from different states of the SPs).
+The output of the CurRA game will affect the initial states of all SPs in the FutRA game.
+Any stationary policy played by the SPs in the FutRA game can induce one Nash equilibrium policy played in the CurRA game with the state s.
+Instead of directly finding the Nash equilibrium in the FutRA game, we are interested in those policies that lead to decoupling in the payoff function.
 ### Conjectural Price Selection
 ### Distributed Implementation and Online Learning